 To keep a consistent look in such a small space, choose one color for all of the baskets you buy.
 They do not have to be the same style, but keeping the color consistent helps your eye move through the closet easier.

-I found some fabric rope baskets by RGI at our local HomeGoods store.
+I found some fabric rope baskets (similar, same brand) by RGI at our local HomeGoods store.
 They are deep and wide, so they hold a lot of random bathroom necessities.
 I only wish I had purchased a few more for other areas in our home.

-These slightly smaller cotton rope baskets are similar and they come in many different colors.
-The Container Store carries a large cotton open bin, too.
+These smaller cotton rope baskets are similar and work well for shallow, lower height shelves.
+They also come in many different colors.

-- Stackable organizers - Utilize vertical space in your closet with stackable organizers.
-Usually made of plastic, and oftentimes clear, stackable organizers are best for toiletries and any little items you have multiples of.
+Utilize vertical space in your closet with something like these large stackable storage drawers or small stackable storage drawers.
+Usually made of clear acrylic, stackable organizers are best for toiletries and any little items you have multiples of.
 You can mostly hide them away, while remaining organized at the same time.

-Below, lidded glass canisters hold feminine products while looking more stylish than the original cardboard packaging.
+Below, lidded glass canisters (similar) hold feminine products while looking more stylish than the original cardboard packaging.

-- Shelf risers and tiered shelves - Add a shelf riser to utilize what may otherwise be wasted vertical space.
-I recommend using shelf risers that are a solid shelf, as opposed to slatted, in order to keep items steady.
+Add a shelf riser to utilize what may otherwise be wasted vertical space.
+I recommend using shelf risers that are a solid shelf, as opposed to those with holes or slats, in order to keep items steady.
 A solid top also allows you to create stacks or rows of items on top if need be.

 In our bathroom closet, I use a pretty woven tray to organize body care tools and a jar of cotton swabs.
-I also use this marble soap dish under a new loofah as well as this gorgeous marble dish from the Studio McGee Target line to hold a scalp massager.
+I also use a marble soap dish under a new loofah as well as a gorgeous scalloped marble tray (similar) to hold a scalp massager.

 It's these little decorative touches that make me happy whenever I open the closet door.